city

 Remove the snow and you’ll reduce the chance of it compacting and forming new ice, and increase the melting efficiency of the salt.

-The best way to use salt is to apply thin and even layers of salt.
+The best way to use salt is to apply thin and even layers.
 Spot treating is good for general maintenance and dealing with problem areas, but your pavements and entryways should be covered in an even and thin layer of ice.

 By applying the salt evenly, you maximize the surface area of the snow and ice that it can reach, speeding up melting times.